christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 **Provide high and low level explanation of attention heads and their patterns that make up each node in the circuit**

-WE CAN SEE THE BASKET ATTENTION WEIGHTS DOMINATING OVER BOX ATTENTION WEIGHTS CONSISTENTLY AFTER LAYER 22!
+WE CAN SEE THE BASKET ATTENTION WEIGHTS DOMINATING OVER BOX ATTENTION WEIGHTS CONSISTENTLY AFTER LAYER 22! (in the attention weight plots)

 In the last layer the model wants to focus on facts, but the facts are supressed